carreins/weather-webapp/README.md

 states and HTTP communication, as well as the possibility of creating custom hooks and components for usage in a web application.

-This demo web application is specifically made for weather reporting, with three main functions/pages:
+This demo is specifically made for weather reporting, with three main functions/pages:

 1. Show the weather forecast of the user's current location.
 2. Allow the user to search locations by name; it is possible to click a search result to show further details about the weather forecast.
 The searhc is limited to results within Norway.